Skip to main content

 Post-Quantum Hybrid Mode

-Optional ML-KEM hybrid key exchange is available for forward-secrecy in anticipation of post-quantum cryptography migration.
+ML-KEM hybrid key exchange is on our roadmap for forward-secrecy in anticipation of post-quantum cryptography migration.
 Hybrid mode runs the classical exchange in parallel for backward compatibility while introducing quantum-resistant material to the session key derivation.

 09